top of page

 Publications

-• Forthcoming, unannounced board book (as illustrator)
+• Unannounced board book (as illustrator)

 • "Why Do Librarians Wear Glasses?" in Changeling (2024)